My name is Stuart Morgan-Ayrs and I provide Specialist Trauma Therapy in Edinburgh City Centre and online using Google Meetings.

 People often like to know what my professional registrations are, and I am happy to oblige:

-As well as being held to strict professional codes of conduct and ethics, I am also registered as a Practitioner on the FHT Professional Standards Authority Accredited Register.
+As well as being held to strict professional codes of conduct and ethics, I am also registered as a Hypnotherapy Practitioner on the CNHC Professional Standards Authority Accredited Register (PSA AR) for my Clinical work, and the UKAHPP PSA AR for my non clinical counselling work.
 I am also required by my registrations to carry out extensive CPD update training every year, maintain clinical supervision and to carry professional insurance for the therapies provided.

 In summary I am a qualified integrative psychotherapist, analytic hypnotherapist, counsellor, mindfulness practitioner, life coach, complementary medicine practitioner and holistic therapy practitioner specialising in integrative body-mind complex trauma, grief and PTSD therapy in Edinburgh and online.